 “The joke was that he was a bodyguard,” Mark Smolak said.

 Ultimately, the waitress went back to Poland, much to the disappointment of the bartender.

 A few months later, Mark Smolak said that bartender got a phone call from Poland.

 “He got a message from her in the fall, saying ‘You’re not going to believe this, but I broke up with my boyfriend.’
-He bought a ticket, flew over there, and they’ve been together for the last two years.”
+He bought a ticket, flew over there, and they’ve been together.”

-Smolak said there are countless stories that, while not in the scale of that love story, emphasize friendships made between the students or the students and the visitors who love hearing their backgrounds, even though there is one big adjustment for the students when they come over.
+Smolak said there are countless stories that, while not on the scale of that love story, emphasize friendships made between the students, or the students and the visitors who love hearing their backgrounds -- even though there is one big adjustment for many of the students when they come over.

 “They are in the middle of nowhere,” Smolak said.
-“We try to explain to them that people are going to be waiting two hours to have lunch or dinner that come from all over the place because we are such an overwhelmingly word-of-mouth destination.”
+“We try to explain to them that people are going to be waiting two hours to have lunch or dinner (who) come from all over the place, because we are such an overwhelmingly word-of-mouth destination.”